Best budget cycling computers 2026: Track your ride without the big price tag

-The best cycling computers wirelessly connect to sensors such as options from the best power meters and can track your power output, cadence, left/right balance, and more.
-And that’s not all – many computers can connect to third-party apps such as Strava, Zwift, and Komoot.
+The best cycling computers can also wirelessly connect to sensors such as the best power meters, tracking data such as power output, cadence, and even left/right balance, while syncing with third-party apps like Strava, Zwift, and Komoot.

 Best budget cycling computers available today